-- The red flag indicates the location of the stakeout point. - The red dotted line is the connection between the current point and the point to be staked. - The green arrow is the point to be staked. - The green arrow pointing towards the surveyor heading. - The blue arrow prompts the surveyor that the point to be staked is in the front/rear/left/right position. - The blue number shows the distance from the point to be staked in different directions.
+- The red flag indicates the location of the stakeout point. - The red dotted line is the connection between the current point and the point to be staked. - The small blue arrow is the point to be staked. - The small blue arrow pointing towards the surveyor heading. - The big blue arrow prompts the surveyor that the point to be staked is in the front/rear/left/right position. - The blue number shows the distance from the point to be staked in different directions.